modularml/mojo/Mojo/docs/compiler/manual/ParserDebugging.md

 ![ExpressionBreakpoint.jpg](mdnb-data/manual-parser-debugging/ExpressionBreakpoint.jpg)

-In Mojo/include/Mojo/Support/Debugging.h there are two helpful methods:
+In Mojo/include/Mojo/Support/Debugging.h there is a helpful function:

-- `waitForDebuggerToAttach` will make the current debugging session pause, like a breakpoint.
-- `attachToNewRemoteDebugSession` will start a new debugging session, if there’s a VS Code window open and the Mojo extension is installed.
+- `attachToNewRemoteDebugSession` will start a new debugging session if there’s a VS Code window open and the Mojo extension is installed.

 ## Waiter Breakpoints